Having a parlor palm, majesty palm, or similar house-appropriate palm is a great way to liven up any home.

 Fertilizer

-If the leaves are a little yellow or the plant is not looking healthy you can use a diluted liquid fertilizer on it each watering for a few weeks and that should perk it up.
+In general, the parlor palm does not need much, if any, fertilizer due to its smaller size and slow growth.
+If the leaves are a little yellow or the plant is not looking healthy, you can use a diluted liquid fertilizer on each watering for a few weeks, which should perk it up.

 Again, a diluted water-based fertilizer is perfect and can be used with each watering for the active growing months.